Training Multi-Image Vision Agents via End2End Reinforcement Learning: Method

 Our goal is to train a vision agent capable of complex multi-image tasks through end2end reinforcement learning.
 Equipped with confirmation and reflection capabilities, \MODELNAME~can autonomously verify local details and revisit the global context, fostering a dynamic visual reasoning process.
 Even in late-stage inference, the agent maintains a high degree of attention to the image and acquires requisite information via attention refocusing driven by visual confirmation and attention redistribution driven by visual reflection.

-Adhering to a dynamic “think–act–iterate” paradigm, \MODELNAME~outputs the final answer after obtaining sufficient information.
-Specifically, the workflow proceeds as follows: \begin{enumerate} \item \textbf{Initial Reasoning.} Given an image set $I$ and a corresponding question $Q$, \MODELNAME~performs an initial reasoning step.
+Adhering to the ``observe--confirm/reflect--iterate'' paradigm, \MODELNAME~outputs the final answer after obtaining sufficient information.
+Specifically, the complete reasoning process can be described as follows: \begin{enumerate} \item \textbf{Initial Observation.} Given an image set $I$ and a corresponding question $Q$, \MODELNAME~performs an initial reasoning step.
 During this stage, the model autonomously decides whether to invoke visual confirmation or reflection.
 If the model calls a tool, it will output structured tool use tags.

-\item \textbf{Visual Functions.} When a visual function is triggered, the model emits the function type and its arguments.
+\item \textbf{Calling Visual Tools.} When the model determines that there is a need for a visual tool call, it will generate the tool name and the required parameters.
 For \emph{visual confirmation} via local image cropping, the model outputs an image index to specify the target image, a bounding box to indicate the region to zoom in on, and a label to emphasize the region of interest.
-For \emph{visual reflection} via image reuse, the model outputs an image index and a reflection reason, which reinforces the purpose of reflection and enhances logical interpretability. \item \textbf{Process Reasoning.} The returned results are concatenated with the historical trajectory in an appropriate format, forming the input for the current step.
+For \emph{visual reflection} via image reuse, the model outputs an image index and a reflection reason, which reinforces the purpose of reflection and enhances logical interpretability. \item \textbf{Observation and further reasoning.} The returned results are concatenated with the historical context in an appropriate format, forming the input for the current step.
 The model continues reasoning based on this augmented trajectory.

 \item \textbf{Iteration.} \MODELNAME~repeats Steps 2--3 until it either reaches the maximum interaction limit or produces an answer, at which point inference terminates. \end{enumerate}